sajrashid/docsSite/posts/identitycolumns copy.md

 layout: layouts/doc.njk
 ---
 ## NOTE
-Although identity columns are not required, where there is non duplicate data, undesiable behaviour may be caused.
+Although identity columns are not required, where there is  duplicate data, undesirable behaviour may result.
 For example row selection will cause duplicate rows to be selected. **It is advisable to include an identity column**.

 The first column [0] is assumed to be the identity column unless specified using **idCol**.